HoldenDou/Grainger-All-seer/README.md

 ##Results
 We are running a relatively small sample of only 143.
 However, its in-sample correct rate could be as high as 99%, while that of out-of-sample data could be above 70%.
 That's surprising enough since if it simply takes a wild guess, the probability is one out of sixteen.

+##Usages
+Deploy the server according to the myServer folder.

+The .m scripts could be run in both matlab and octave.
+Its prototype comes from Stanford Machine Learning on Coursera.

+Install the iOS App on your phone.